aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 }
 ```

-The component from above can be transformed into a function component and it is easier to test now by just mocking the `userAgent` value.
+The component from above can even be transformed into a functional component and it's now easier to test by just mocking the `userAgent` value.

 ## Stateful components and dumb components

-Applications can become complex as they grow, but if we embrace _simplicity_ concepts from its birth it will scale more easily.
+Applications usually become more complex as they grow, but if we embrace simplicity concepts from its birth it will scale more easily.

-To achieve this is preferable to have a lot of **stateless** components that are _dumb_ and don't know what's happening inside the app, they just receive props and render the output.
+It is preferable to have a lot of **stateless** and _dumb_ components that don't know what's happening inside the app, they just receive props and render the output.

-The **stateful** ones should contain and pass down the date determining new render cycles but no logic.
+The **stateful** ones will hold and pass down the data, but no logic.
 Logic should be decoupled and come from an external module.

 ```
-business_logic_module => stateful_component => stateless_component(s)
+business_logic_module <=> stateful_component => stateless_component(s)
 ```

-Changes in states are the ones that end up triggering render cycles, so generally more stateless components means more control.
+State mutations are the ones that will trigger new render cycles, so the less you spread the state of your app the more control you will have over it.

 ### Hints

+Using `shouldComponentUpdate` across your project will improve performance but also act as a great indicator.

-If you find yourself writing a lot of `shouldComponentUpdate` functions across your project to prevent wasted performance, the reason could be that **states** should be removed from _leaf components_ and be treated as **props**.
+If you find yourself writing too much `shouldComponentUpdate` functions to prevent wasted performance could mean that **states** should be removed from _leaf components_ and passed as **props**.

 Another symptom is when the logic inside `shouldComponentUpdate` becomes too big or harder to read.
-This is usually a sign that the component should _pour down_ data to less complex ones.
+This is usually a sign the component should _pour down_ data, again as _props_, to less complex ones.

 ## Wrap-up